dhis2-metadata/HIV_PREV/docs/hiv_prev-installation.md

 3. [Configuring](#additional-configuration) the imported metadata.
 4. [Adapting](#adapting-the-tracker-program) the program after being imported

-It is recommended to first read through each section before starting the installation and configuration process in DHIS2.
-Sections that are not applicable have been identified, depending on if you are importing into a new instance of DHIS2 or a DHIS2 instance with metadata already present.
-The procedure outlined in this document should be tested in a test/staging environment before either being repeated or transferred to a production instance of DHIS2.
+It is recommended to first read through each section of the installation guide before starting the installation and configuration process in DHIS2.
+Identify applicable sections depending on the type of your import:

+1. Import into a blank DHIS2 instance
+2. Import into a DHIS2 instance with existing metadata (No other versions of HIV Prevention tracker imported previously).
+3. Update existing/older version of the HIV Prevention tracker.

+The steps outlined in this document should be tested in a test/staging DHIS2 instance and only then applied to a production environment.

 ## Requirements